ZoDIAC: Zoneout Dropout Injection Attention Calculation: Introduction

+A comprehensive review of methods that deploy attention mechanisms both with LSTMs and in the context of transformers has already revealed that transformer-based \cite{ZZ24,ZZ25,Cornia_2020_CVPR,clipcap,CLIP} attention outperforms the other forms of attention that are utilized with LSTMs and CNNs \cite{ZZ22}.
+Among all methods that use attention with LSTM as visual attention, they all use soft attention mechanisms \cite{ZZ20,ZZ21,Lu2018NBT,anderson-etal-2017-guided,Anderson2017up-down} rather than hard attention \cite{Xu}.

-From the early days of the development of the first generation of neural networks \cite{Rosenblatt,Rumelhart} developed for perception dating back to at least half a century ago to the current decade, the era of modern generations of these models, the subject of visual attention \cite{Koch1987,ITTI2000} has been a pinpoint of interest for researchers.
-However, for many years it remained a mystery how to tap into the power of the attention mechanism for various modalities of information.
+From the early days of research on neural networks developed for perception \cite{Rosenblatt} dating back to at least half a century ago until today, the era of modern neural networks that solely rely on the self-attention mechanism and feed-forward linear layers in the transformer model \cite{NIPS2017_7181}, the subject of visual attention \cite{Koch1987,ITTI2000} has been a pinpoint of interest for researchers.

-This was until the attention mechanism was utilized for neural machine translation \cite{ORG_Attention}.
-With the advent of Transformer model \cite{NIPS2017_7181}, the true power of the attention mechanism was realized by everyone.
-Without the need for recurrence or convolutions and fully relying on the attention mechanism, the Transformer model was originally designed for mapping internal relationships among the elements of paired sequences of word embeddings for neural machine translation.
-Transformer employs a self-attention module (depicted in Figure \ref{fig1}(a)) inside a multi-head attention module, creating a wide parallelized model that can be trained faster than models with recurrences \cite{LSTM,Sutskever_2014,ORG_Attention} or convolutions \cite{gehring,Nal2014} for neural machine translation.

-Looking at the whole story, the first notable moment in the evolution path of neural networks since over a half century ago until today was around a decade ago when AlexNet \cite{AlexNet} the first deep convolutional neural network practically capable of solving the image classification problem end-to-end at a large scale was introduced.
-This sparked curiosity among other researchers to investigate the usefulness of deep neural network models for neural machine translation, an effort that led to the creation of encoder-decoder architectures \cite{Sutskever_2014}.
-Very soon, the encoder-decoder architecture became the defacto architecture in neural networks employed for neural machine translation.
-After investigating the features of encoder-decoder architecture, the idea of using attention mechanism for neural machine translation in the context of encoder-decoder architecture was born, which led to the creation of Transformer model.

-The use of self-attention has yielded state-of-the-art results in natural language understanding (NLU) \cite{BERT} and natural language generation (NLG) \cite{GPT3} tasks as well as image classification \cite{Dai2021CoAtNetMC,Srinivas_2021_CVPR,Zhao_2021_ICCV,ViT,Zhai2021ScalingVT} and other computer vision tasks \cite{Ke_2021_ICCV,Chen_2021_CVPR}.
-In vision-language, the utilization of self-attention has led to state-of-the-art results in vision-language understanding and generation tasks \cite{ViLBERT,Zhou_VLP,Lu_2020_CVPR}.
-Specifically, recent advancements in the utilization of self-attention and multi-head attention for image captioning (which we discuss briefly in Section \ref{sec2}) has yielded state-of-the-art results under all image captioning metrics.

-It has become evident that the self-attention mechanism is a useful and interesting tool that deserves more attention and investigation for further improvement.
-Self-attention successfully models the internal interactions and relationships among the elements of source and target sequence via modeling these relationships inside the source and target sequences first, and then modeling the relationships between source and target sequence.